cujojs/wire/docs/extending.md

 ### Proxy priority

 A component proxy may be specialized more than once--that is, the baseProxy may be specialized by one plugin, and then further specialized again by another plugin.
-To help ensure that the order of specialization is predictable, proxy specialization functions my be given a priority.
+Typically, you will not need to worry about priority when implementing a proxy, but in some cases you may need to ensure the order of proxy specialization.
+In such cases, proxy specialization functions my be given a priority.

 The priority is an integer from -99 to 99, and is used to sort proxy specialization order.
 Lower numbers execute before higher numbers, thus higher numbers have less chance of being overridden.
 If you don't specify a priority, it defaults to 0.